(c) 2024 PillSync.com

 • low platelet counts (thrombocytopenia).
 Low platelet counts can cause bruising or bleeding problems.

-• Growth in your tumor or worsening of tumor related problems (Tumor flare).
-LUNSUMIO may cause serious or severe worsening of your tumor.Tell your healthcare provider if you develop any of these signs or symptoms of tumor flare during your treatment with LUNSUMIO: tender or swollen lymph nodes, chest pain, cough, trouble breathing, and pain or swelling at the site of the tumor.
+• growth in your tumor or worsening of tumor related problems (tumor flare).
+LUNSUMIO can cause serious or severe worsening of your tumor.Tell your healthcare provider if you develop any of these signs or symptoms of tumor flare during your treatment with LUNSUMIO:

 Your healthcare provider may temporarily stop or permanently stop treatment with LUNSUMIO if you develop severe side effects.The most common side effects of LUNSUMIO include: tiredness, rash, fever, and headache.
-The most common severe abnormal lab test results with LUNSUMIO include: decreased phosphate, increased glucose, and increased uric acid levels.These are not all the possible side effects of LUNSUMIO.Call your doctor for medical advice about side effects.
+The most common severe abnormal blood test results with LUNSUMIO include: decreased phosphate, increased glucose, and increased uric acid levels.These are not all the possible side effects of LUNSUMIO.Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 General information about the safe and effective use of LUNSUMIO.
 Medicines are sometimes prescribed for purposes other than those uled in a Medication Guide.
 You can ask your pharmacist or healthcare provider for information about LUNSUMIO that is written for health professionals.